With a backup to the backup, insulin makers say they're primed for Brexit

 The companies are confident they will be able to guarantee the British supply of insulin to the around 1 million diabetes patients who need it.

-But some patients like Georgina from London, who was diagnosed with Type 1 diabetes more than 30 years ago, have become increasingly alarmed as the chances have grown of Britain leaving the EU without a deal to govern their trading relationship.
+But some patients like Georgina Hodges from London have become increasingly alarmed as the chances have grown of Britain leaving the EU without a deal to govern their trading relationship.

 “For me, I can’t tell you how worried I am about that.
-It’s life-threatening for me,” she said, declining to give her last name.
+It’s life-threatening for me,” said Hodges, who was diagnosed with Type 1 diabetes more than 30 years ago.
 She added that she also worried about older patients she encountered at clinics.

 The British government is organising a regular freight service reserved just for drugs as part of its preparations alongside industry for Brexit on Oct.
 31.